nikolavitas/Molecular/README.md

 # Molecular
-Molecular data neded for spectroscopy
+Molecular data neded for spectroscopy easily accessible from IDL.